comm-2310-s20/ic01c-Aledragonz25/README.md

 # Introduction to Me

-1. My name is Alejandra
+1. My name is Alejandra Gonzalez

 1. I preferred to be called Ale